Play Live Radio

 Enchant Christmas / Facebook

 Enchant Christmas is billed as “the world’s largest holiday light event experience” and doubles down on that claim with a feature it calls the World’s Largest Christmas Light Maze.
-That illuminated labyrinth, and many more Christmas-y activities, will visit the Milwaukee area for the first time since its 2016 inception when it comes to Franklin Field at Ballpark Commons from Nov.
-24 through Dec.
+That illuminated labyrinth, and many more Christmas-y activities, will visit the Milwaukee area for the first time since its 2016 inception when it comes to Franklin Field at Ballpark Commons starting this Friday, Nov.
+24, and running through Dec.
 31.

 The decision to bring the enchantment to our neck of the woods put us in exclusive company.
 Only four other cities will get the Enchant Christmas treatment this year: Las Vegas; Scottsdale, Ariz.; San Jose, Calif.; and St. Petersburg, Fla.
 That also makes us the only 2023 location with a realistic expectation to have actual snow on the ground for the experience.